Tim Barnes (American football): College career

-He played college football at Missouri.
+He played college football at the University of Missouri.
 He was selected to the 2007 2nd-Team Academic All-Big 12.
 He was named 2009 Team Underclassmen Leadership Award.
 He was a key part of the Missouri Tigers offense that was ranked eighth nationally in total offense (averaging 484.14 yards per game), sixth in the NCAA in scoring offense (42.21 ppg), and fourth in the nation in passing offense (330.36 ypg).
 The Missouri Tigers offensive line was ranked 16th nationally in fewest quarterback sacks allowed (1.21 per game).

 Professional career

 Pre-draft

-Barnes was projected to be a seventh round selection in the 2011 NFL Draft or high priority undrafted free agent by many analysts.
+Barnes was projected to be a seventh round selection in the 2011 NFL draft or high priority undrafted free agent by many analysts.
 He was ranked the seventh best center out of the 49 centers available by NFLDraftScout.com.
 He was not invited to the NFL Scouting Combine but did participate at Missouri's Pro Day.